 Baked Oatmeals with Plums

-Don’t you love September?
-Here is a simple and delicious recipe for this golden month🍁🌻 That is the start of Vata in Ayurveda, the dosha of air and ether elements, the time of winds, cooler weather, dryness and roughness.
+Don’t you love Autumn?
+Here is a simple and delicious recipe for these golden months🍁🌻 That is the start of Vata in Ayurveda, the dosha of air and ether elements, the time of winds, cooler weather, dryness and roughness.
 That is why we crave for a warm-cozy afternoon, with tea and fresh baked crumbles!

 - 2-3 Plums (or 1 apple, deseeded and cut into pieces or a few tablespoons of homemade plum marmalade)